Protein and Amino Acid Synthesis

 Protein Requirements and Determination Thereof

-When amino acids are being oxidized, ammonia is generated.
+When amino acids are being oxidized, ammonia is generatedSee reactions __ELEM_140368408446000__ and __ELEM_140368408446112__ and recall that most amino acids are going to be catabolized via transaminases into Glutamate, which then feeds into reaction __ELEM_140368408446224__..
 This can be measured by urinary nitrogen levels.
 If dietary nitrogen and urinary nitrogen are equal, then a person is said to be in Nitrogen Balance.
 During periods of protein catabolism, urinary nitrogen is higher than intake.
 During periods of protein synthesis, urinary nitrogen is lower.
 This is because dietary nitrogen-containing amino acids are not being oxidized..
 This is one way by which dietary requirements are determined, since a lack of any essential amino acid causes proteins to be degraded to release the essential amino acids.
 An excess of the non-limiting amino acid will then be oxidized and released as urea.
 Several other methods for determining protein requirements exist, briefly these include:

 Nitrogen Balance.